This post contains disturbing images, references to traumatic events, and non-medical discussion of anxiety disorder.

-It's a bit of cognitive judo, honestly: know what they are and just let them happen.
+Honestly, it's a bit of cognitive judo: know what they are and just let them happen.
 You have to ride through them and not fight them.
 Worrying about what's wrong creates an anxiety spiral.
-It's not the fall that kills you, it's the landing, etc.
+It's not the fall that kills you; it's the landing, etc.

 We don't have a name for it.
 It has a slight tint of derealization to me.

 Tell me if this sounds familiar to you?

 Derealization is a sense of feeling detached from your environment and the objects and other people in it.
 The world may seem distorted and unreal as if you're observing it through a veil.
 You may feel as if a glass wall is separating you from people you care about.
 This aspect of disassociation can also create distortions in vision and other senses.

 - Distance and the size or shape of objects may be distorted, and you also may have a heightened awareness of your surroundings